 Did you know that?

-The Department of Homeland Security won't test all the people that they're catching before releasing them into the United States, but we're all getting lectured that we better mask in social distance.
+The Department of Homeland Security won't test all the people that they're catching before releasing them into the United States, but we're all getting lectured that we better mask and social distance.

-Ted Cruz tried to stop this weekend in this vote a thon stimulus checks for illegal immigrants.
+I mean, you cannot, Ted Cruz tried to stop this weekend in this vote-a-thon stimulus checks for illegal immigrants.

-Or is he try they try to stop, you know, now they're applying Obamacare for illegal immigrants in this country.
+Or they tried to stop, you know, now they're applying Obamacare for illegal immigrants in this country.

 You've got to end the scheme now, the governor of Texas said.